Sarthak1911/JavaScript_Always/README.md

 - Try and place .js files after the body section of an HTML page.
   - As html page loads faster as it does not have to load .js files first.
   - Very often one has to refer HTML page elements usign .js files, so loading .js files before HTML content can lead to errors.

+Naming Convention for JavaScript variables

+JavaScript variables

+- cannot be a reserved key word
+- should be meaningful
+- cannot start with number
+- cannot contain name or hyphen
+- are case sensitive
+- use Camel notation